 VII.
 Submission Instructions and Notification of PPI Attendance

 Requests for PPI Funding are reviewed once per year.
-Completed applications are due by midnight Eastern Time on April 30th.
+Completed applications are due by midnight Eastern Time on April 1st.
 Applications can be submitted by clicking on the Submit an Application link on this webpage.
-Committee decisions will be communicated to the applicant by May 15th.
+Committee decisions will be communicated to the applicant within three weeks of the submission deadline.

 Within 60 days of PPI attendance, the recipient must submit a brief summary (500 words maximum) of his/her experience at PPI and the impact it had on his/her approach to school psychology.
 The recipient may be asked to submit a brief summary of the experience to be featured in the ASPP InSight publication.